bpd1069/bootrinos/tinycore_install_os_yocto/README.md

-This installs Tiny Core Linux
+This installs Yocto Linux from Tiny Core Linux

 REQUIRED: